DeeGort/MOB/README.md

   `npm start`

 ###How to use:
-Due tu the default input values it shows you a working search selectors.
+Due to the default input values it shows you a working search selectors.